×

 As mentioned above, real estate postcards are generally affordably priced, but that doesn’t mean you shouldn’t have a budget for them.
 Ideally, you should set your budget at the beginning of your year so that you know how much you should allocate to each marketing channel.

 We have recorded a free webinar that explains some key considerations when developing your annual budget.
-Accompanying the webinar is a Real Estate Leads Calculator—a downloadable worksheet that reverse engineers your desired GCI to find the number of leads you’ll need to reach your desired goal.
-Finally, to further help you develop a realistic marketing budget, we offer a free guide, “How to Develop a Marketing Plan.”
+Accompanying the webinar is a Real Estate Leads Calculator—a downloadable worksheet that reverse engineers your desired GCI to find the number of leads you’ll need to reach your goal.
+Finally, to further help you develop a realistic marketing budget, you can download our free guide, “How to Develop a Marketing Plan.”

 4. Select your postcard design